rajnesh/bridge-bidding-system-js/README.md

 - **Auction Tracker**: Real-time auction history with seat tracking
 - **Bid Recommendations**: Get AI-powered bidding suggestions
 - **Convention Attribution**: See which convention was used for each bid
+- **Explicit Explanations for Key Conventions**: The UI now explains Weak Two (including 2NT feature ask and opener replies), Cue Bid Raises, and Reopening Doubles for both computer and your own bids.
 - **Vulnerability Control**: Set vulnerability for both sides
 - **Live RKCB Label Update**: When changing the RKCB response structure (1430/3014) in General Settings, the convention label updates immediately with a subtle highlight to draw attention.